 Information for Pupil Premium at Whitehall Park School

-19% (53 out of 272 children spanning Reception to Year 3) of children at Whitehall Park School are eligible for free school meals or are entitled to the Pupil Premium Grant.
+25% (69 out of 277 children spanning Reception to Year 5) of children at Whitehall Park School are eligible for free school meals or are entitled to the Pupil Premium Grant which provides the school with £92,400.
 This is roughly in line with school locally and nationally.

 How do we decide what to use pupil premium for?

 Money has been ring-fenced and used to benefit all pupil premium pupils.
-We have established clear lines of responsibility with a member of the senior leadership team and a link governor taking responsibility for Pupil Premium.
+We have established clear lines of responsibility with a member of the senior leadership team and a link LAB member (Local Advisory Board) taking responsibility for Pupil Premium.
 At Whitehall Park School we have planned our spending carefully to ensure that it has been spent to maximum effect.
 This has meant making informed decisions about our spending such as:

 - Ensuring that spending is directly linked to closing gaps in attainment;